paper-trail-gem/paper_trail/README.md

 widget.touch
 ```

+The new versions event will be saved as `update`.

-Note if you are using the `:on` option in your model you must specify the `touch` event also.
+If you are using the `:on` option in your model you must specify the `touch` event also.
 For example:

 ```ruby
 has_paper_trail on: [:update, :destroy, :touch]